Deirror/Buff/README.md

 There are 3 variants:

 1.Alphabetic - contains the letters from the alphabet + some special symbols(for teleporting or killing)
+(-)"Azbuki" - Huge, "Xidiomas" - Small, "FAKT" - Gigantic

 2.Randomized - contains '?' and again the special symbols
+(-)"ThePit" - Medium, "Blocksmc" - Small

 3.Imposter - contains all types of symbols
+(-)"DOOMz" - Medium, "BAK" - Medium

 What items are there?
 -